narutosstudent/aws-s3-backup-solution/README.md

 # Backup solution with AWS S3

-Absolutely, I'll explain these concepts in simpler terms.

 # S3 Bucket Ownership Controls

 When you upload a file to an Amazon S3 bucket, there's a question of who "owns" that file.
 In AWS, each piece of data (like a file) can have an owner, and this owner has certain rights over the file, like who can access or modify it.